vipulnaik/diet-exercise-health/profile-information/health-profile.md

 Last substantive minor update: May 19, 2025

-This is the health profile for Vipul Naik, an adult male in his late 30s (born 1986).
+This is the health profile for Vipul Naik, an adult male in his late 30s / early 40s (born 1986).
 It is updated periodically.
 It does not include details of specific events/incidents; these are generally recorded in their own respective files.
 Links to the most recent and/or relevant incidents are included here.

 When updating this document: